Today’s Reading: 1 Chronicles 16

 Chorus: Christ in me–and Christ in you–We will a witness be–as He shines through–Let self not darken–His radiant face.–Let Christ shine through–In every place.

 The theme of this Gospel song is Jesus Christ.
 The first verse is a prayer that He may be seen in our lives.
 The second verse, that He may be heard in us.
 The chorus calls upon us to yield, allowing Christ to shine through.
 Norma-Jean said, “Inspiration for this song came from a life which exemplified this experience.
 Therefore, I dedicated this song to the memory of my mother, Lillian Rutledge.”
-This was one of Norm-Jean’s songs published in sheet music by “The Gospel Publishing House” of Springfield, Missouri.
+This was one of her songs published in sheet music by “The Gospel Publishing House” of Springfield, Missouri.
 Two years later, I heard the choir from the Bible College in Peterborough, Ontario, sing her song.
 I was so very blessed.

 Yours for striving to live a life where Christ shines through,

 P.S.
-Below is the published sheet music of Norma-Jean’s song that I referred to above (You can click on them to enlarge and print, if you wish).
+Below is the published sheet music of Norma-Jean’s song that I referred to above.
+(You can click on them to enlarge and print, if you wish).